unSinn/java-notes/notes.md

   * `a || b`  while this means evaluate a and only if this is false then evaluate b.

 ### Compiling

+* A public class must exist in a file by the same name.

 To compile a Class `HellWorld` in the File `HelloWorld.java`

 ```bash